-- rubber, silicon and glass making; pharmaceutical production; pesticide manufacturing; and chemical preservation of wood and wood products. - g.
+- f.
+Manufacturing facilities, including but not limited to: electronics and chemical manufacturing, processing, and reclamation; paper, leather, plastic, fiberglass, rubber, silicon and glass making; pharmaceutical production; pesticide manufacturing; and chemical preservation of wood and wood products. - g.
 Receipt, processing and storage of ferrous and non-ferrous metals and related byproducts produced in the recycling of vehicles, appliances and other predominately metal items. - h.
 Laboratories and professional medical offices, including but not limited to: medical, dental, and veterinary offices; and research and analytical laboratories. - i.
 Cleaning services, including but not limited to: dry cleaner; laundromats; and car washes. - j.
 Storage of petroleum or related products in quantities greater than 550 gallons for onpremises use. - 2.
 In granting a Conditional Use Permit the Planning Board must first determine: - a.
 The applicant has demonstrated the proposed use and design are consistent with the purpose of this Article. - b.
 The proposed use will be in compliance with the Performance Standards in Section 7 of this Article as well as all applicable local, state and federal requirements and the criteria of Article 4, Section 9, D of this ordinance. - 3.
 The Planning Board, at its discretion, may require a performance guarantee or bond, in an amount and with surety conditions satisfactory to the Board, to be posted to ensure completion of construction of any facilities and the future monitoring and/or periodic inspection of same required for compliance with the Performance Standards.
-Additionally, The Planning Board, at its discretion, may require routine monitoring and inspection activities to assure, confirm and document compliance with Performance Standards and other applicable provisions of this Article IX-A.
+Additionally, The Planning Board, at its discretion, may require routine monitoring and inspection activities to assure, confirm and document compliance with Performance Standards and other applicable provisions of this Article IX-A. - D. Exemptions. - 1.
+The Town Transfer Station and associated operations on Pudding Hill Road are exempt from the provisions of this article. - 2.

-D. Exemptions.

-- 1. The Town Transfer Station and associated operations on Pudding Hill Road are exempt from the provisions of this article. - 2.
 Storage of any liquid that is gaseous at atmospheric temperatures and pressures, such as propane.